Satsuki Katayama: Early life and career

 Katayama was born in Urawa, Saitama Prefecture (later Urawa-ku, Saitama).
-After graduation with a Bachelor of Laws degree from the University of Tokyo, where she was chosen Miss Tokyo University (Miss Tōdai), Katayama found employment in the Ministry of Finance (MoF) as a secretary for Finance Minister Michio Watanabe.
-During her time at the MoF, Satsuki Katayama graduated from ENA in France.
+She studied law at the University of Tokyo, where she was chosen Miss Tokyo University (Miss Tōdai).

+After graduation in 1982, Katayama joined the Ministry of Finance.
+During her time at the Ministry, Satsuki Katayama attended and graduated from École nationale d'administration in France.
+She served in the ministry for more than twenty years and was the first woman to become a budget examiner in the Budget Bureau.

 Political career

-She was elected to the House of Representatives for the first time in the 2005 general election and served as Deputy Minister of Economy, Trade and Industry.
+She was elected to the House of Representatives for the first time in the 2005 general election and served as Parliamentary Vice Minister of Economy, Trade and Industry.
 She was one of 83 so-called "Koizumi Children," LDP candidates elected for the first time amid the widespread popularity of reformist prime minister Junichiro Koizumi; Koizumi touted Katayama as a "madonna of reform."

 Katayama and 72 other "Koizumi Children" were defeated in the 2009 general election, in which the Democratic Party of Japan routed the LDP.
 Following the 2009 election, Katayama commented that "the past four years have been a fight against the symbols of Koizumi's reforms, and we have proved they were wrong."
 She later characterized herself as a "war-displaced orphan" in 2011.

 On 1 May 2019, she attended the presentation of the Three Sacred Treasures to Emperor Naruhito.
 In the last such ceremony in 1989, only males were allowed to be in attendance; however in 2019 all cabinet members were allowed to attend regardless of sex, although only male adults from the imperial family could attend.
+In October 2025, Katayama was selected as Japan’s first female Minister of Finance, in the new Sanae Takaichi administration.

 Katayama, like many of her LDP colleagues, is affiliated with the ultra-conservative Nippon Kaigi.
 She also has strong anti-Korean sentiment and has attended meetings of the far-right, xenophobic Zaitokukai, an extremist organization that seeks to eliminate supposed privileges to Zanichi Koreans.

+Katayama opposes LGBT rights in Japan, especially transgender rights.